klassagne/oceanhackweek_notes/Monday_notes.md

       - breakdown skills
       - learn easy-ish skills
       - practice before moving on
+  - collaborating with others on a repo during a hackweek
   - first time with github
     - create a blank repo on git
       - go to github repos https://github.com/klassagne?tab=repositories